 Visitors entering the country will be randomly chosen to undergo random sampling of PCR testing.

-If your PCR test detects Covid-19 in you, you will be escorted to a government certified quarantine facility where you will strictly isolate for five days before you are eligible for another test and based on the result will decide on continuing the tour.
-Kindly note you will need to bear the additional cost for quarantine.
-However, the tests are done only on random basis or upon your own requests.
+Suppose your PCR test detects Covid-19 in you.
+In that case, you will be escorted to a government-certified quarantine facility where you will strictly isolate for five days before you are eligible for another test.
+Based on the result, you will decide to continue the tour.
+Kindly note you will need to bear the additional cost of quarantine.
+However, the tests are done only randomly or at your request.